miragejs/site/copy/final.md

 Sign up and be the first to hear about our public release!

-## Have you ever worked on a React or Vue app and needed to use a backend API that wasn’t ready?
+## Have you ever worked on a React or Vue app and needed to use a backend API before it was ready?

 If so, how'd you handle it?

-Maybe you created some JavaScript data directly in your app, just to keep you moving:
+Maybe you created some local mock JavaScript data directly in your app, just to keep you moving:

 ```js
 let [users, setUsers] = useState([])